 That being said, getting a VA isn’t an easy feat.
 It’s not just picking the cheapest rate out of the bunch—be wise when it comes to hiring a quality but an inexpensive virtual assistant.

 As office workers flock to VA roles to take back control over their hours, the market can get overcrowded.
 But that doesn’t mean that the candidates will be bad at their jobs.
 Keep in mind that we all have strengths in different areas and practices.

 Fiverr, OnlineJobs.ph, Upwork are just some of the websites where you can find per-hour VAs.
 As per writing, the minimum wage for virtual assistants is $3 in US dollars.
 Freelancing sites usually have their cut when you hire—and pay—VAs through their systems.
 However, these processes and systems are put into place for your and their peace of mind.

-If you’ll need a fleet of cheap VAs, then your best bet is to turn to outsource agencies.
-These external firms hire the best virtual assistants by batch and train them accordingly.
+If you’ll need a fleet of cost-effective VAs, then your best bet is to turn to outsource agencies.
+BPO firms, like Outsource Access, hire the best virtual assistants by batch and train them accordingly.
 Best practices are imparted to their VAs before allocating them an account to work on.

 Outsourcing is a practice that most businesses turn to when they need to expand their business.
 It eliminates the need for extra overhead charges and physical expansion of the workplace.

 LinkedIn is a good place to start when you want the news to hit your network first.
 It’s a great tool to crawl your professional circle for cheap and quality virtual assistants.
 And since you already have some sort of rapport with each other, it won’t be as hard immersing them with your brand.